Council Approved Dropped Kerb Contractors

 You can learn if you need planning permission by getting in touch with your local council (you can find the relevant council at the government website).
 How much it costs to apply will be dependent on your location.

-If permission is approved, you then you need to locate a local specialist to do the work for you.
+If permission is approved, you then you need to locate a local professional to do the work for you.

 It’s certainly not a DIY job as the council will have criteria that contractors must meet.
 Some will only allow you to use their approved contractors, while others allow you to use your own, provided that they are certified to the requirements of the New Roads and Street Works Act 1991, and carry public liability insurance.
 For this case, there may be an added fee for highway inspections by the council.